 Some taxpayers will adjust their W-4 withholdings to an exempt status to eliminate income tax prepayments in difficult economic times, but balancing this extra income with a potentially enormous tax bill can be challenging.
 You can use several factors to determine how long you can eliminate withholding taxes without experiencing too much economic fallout.

 Technically, you're only eligible for an exemption from withholding if didn't owe taxes last year and don't expect to this year.
 The exemption is only for federal income tax, not for Medicare or Social Security taxes.

-IRS Exemption Policy
+The IRS Exemption Policy

 The IRS allows you and your employer to agree on your exempt status; however, the organization reviews this status to verify its validity.
 The IRS may immediately or over time remove your right to file exempt and contact you and your employer, commanding you to withdraw taxes.
 This letter is referred to as a "lock-in letter."

 You can appeal the lock-in letter to attempt to continue your exempt status.
 To do so, you must provide documentation as to specific reasons why you need to claim exemption.
-The appeal process and required documentation is listed on the lock-in letter, as is the address to mail the appeal.
+The appeal process and required documentation are listed on the lock-in letter, as is the address to mail the appeal.

 Your personal tax deductions and general tax situation should dictate your request for exemption.
-If your spouse is self-employed and you have a wealth of deductions ranging from home expenses to mileage, you may be able to balance out a longer time being classified as exempt.
+If your spouse is self-employed and you have a wealth of deductions ranging from home office expenses to mileage, you might be able to balance out a longer time being classified as exempt.
 If you typically pay taxes each year as opposed to getting a refund and have difficulty meeting this obligation, filing exempt will likely make this situation worse.

-The IRS gives no maximum time that you may be on an exempt status.
+The IRS gives no maximum time that you can be on an exempt status.
 You must balance the potential tax bill with the zero interest loan you give the IRS if you withhold too much and end the year with a large refund.